javalin/website/_posts/blog/2019-11-03-moving-from-travis-to-github-actions.md

 ---
-layout: default
+layout: blogpost
 category: blog
 date: 2019-11-03
+author: <a href="https://www.linkedin.com/in/davidaase" target="_blank">David Åse</a>
 title: GitHub actions for Java projects
 summary: Moving a JVM project from Travis CI to GitHub actions
-permalink: blog/moving-a-jvm-project-from-travis-to-github-actions
+permalink: /blog/moving-a-jvm-project-from-travis-to-github-actions
 ---

-# Moving from Travis CI to GitHub actions

 For our first two years we were very happy Travis CI users.
 We had chosen Travis because it had a dead simple config file and it just worked.
 Then it didn't anymore.